C# CultureInfo tutorial

 With the CultureInfo.DateTimeFormat.MonthNames

-we get the array of culture-specific full names of the months.
-Likewise,
+array of culture-specific full names of the months.
+Likewise, we get the

-we get the culture-specific abbreviated names of the months with the
+culture-specific abbreviated names of the months with the

 CultureInfo.DateTimeFormat.AbbreviatedMonthNames